 Dec 2006 – Jul 2011: PhD in Physics, Australian National University, Canberra, Australia, thesis title: “Structural Characterization of Amorphous Silicon”.

 Nov 1999 – Jul 2006: Diplom/M.Sc.in Physics, Universität Augsburg, Germany, thesis title: “Structural changes in amorphous silicon induced by nanoindentation”.

-My research interests are centered on the synthesis of functional exotic structures of materials based on the Group IVa elements carbon, silicon and germanium using extreme conditions.
-The aim of these syntheses are materials that can be recovered to ambient conditions from local energy minima in their high-pressure landscape and that exhibit highly advantageous properties such as a hardness higher than that diamond, characteristics superior for solar power conversion or enabling new methods for energy transport.
+My research interests are centered on the phase behavior of the Group IVa elements carbon, silicon and germanium and their hydrides under extreme conditions, specifically pressure.
+A key focus is thereby the synthesis of novel exotic structures that can be recovered to ambient conditions from local energy minima in their high-pressure landscape and that exhibit highly advantageous properties such as a hardness higher than that diamond, characteristics superior for solar power conversion and other semiconductor applications, or enabling new methods for energy transport.

 These aims are facilitated through detailed in situ investigation of phase behaviors during application of extreme conditions using neutron and X-ray scattering, the exploitation of disordered precursor materials for their lower kinetic barriers and in-depth characterization of precursor and recovered materials.
-This is accompanied by the technological development of large-volume high-pressure capabilities, which are then deployed simultaneously for synthesis and high-pressure neutron scattering.
+This is accompanied by the technological development of large-volume high pressure capabilities for high-pressure neutron scattering and large-volume synthesis.